MiguelBim/AWS_Projetcs/README.md

 # AWS_Projetcs

-1.- Projects developed on my own using Amazon Web Services
+1.- Projects developed on my own using Amazon Web Services.

 2.- Projects from the Cloud Computing course.